OTTStreamingVideo/linux-bluetoothctl-dbus-nodejs/README.md

 7. Write code to interact with the bluetoothctl and dbus that will execute your desired GStreaner audio functions.

-		Note: you are responsible for the lawful and ethical use of audio recording and monitoring.
+		Note: You are responsible for the lawful and ethical use of audio recording and monitoring.